Generalization of Fine Motor Skills Developed via Precision Teaching

 dc.date.issued2013-10-09

 dc.description.abstractWhen working with children with autism, it is essential to teach the daily living skills necessary to help them achieve independence (Pierce & Schreibman, 1994).
 The "Big 6+6" are "basic fine motor movements that all individuals must have at regular performance rates if they are to be proficient at... self-help skills," (Desjardins, 1980, p2).
 Additionally, generalization provides natural maintaining contingencies for fine motor programs, though also requires active programing and effective techniques (Stokes and Baer, 1977).
-Considering this research, do fine motor skills learned via precision teaching spontaneously generalize into adaptive living skills?en
+Considering this research, do fine motor skills learned via precision teaching spontaneously generalize into adaptive living skills?

-dc.description.sponsorshipPartnership for Behavioral Changeen
+dc.description.sponsorshipPartnership for Behavioral Change

 dc.identifier.urihttps://hdl.handle.net/2022/16951

-dc.publisherIndiana University South Benden
+dc.publisherIndiana University South Bend

-dc.subjectAutism spectrum disordersen
+dc.subjectAutism spectrum disorders

-dc.subjectChildren with autism spectrum disordersen
+dc.subjectChildren with autism spectrum disorders

-dc.subjectYouth with autism spectrum disorders--Behavior modificationen
+dc.subjectYouth with autism spectrum disorders--Behavior modification

-dc.subjectMotor abilityen
+dc.subjectMotor ability

 Files